ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

 Following the announcement of the `2021 Architecture Extensions
 <https://community.arm.com/developer/ip-products/processors/b/processors-ip-blog/posts/arm-a-profile-architecture-developments-2021>`_,
-I'd like to propose these aditions to the ACLE to support the new instructions that standardise the memcpy family of operations.
+we are proposing these aditions to the ACLE to support the new instructions that standardise the memcpy family of operations.

 Here's the rationale behind the contents: